rguerraty/rguerraty.github.io/_pages/research.md

 My main scientific goal lies in developing theoretical methods to test fundamental physics in phenomenological setups such as cosmology and gravitational waves.

-I am currently focused on understanding the role of genuine nonlinearities—free from gauge artifacts—in the simplest models of cosmic inflation and exploring how these connect to observables in the CMB, large-scale structure (LSS), and gravitational waves, as well as their impact on the production of primordial black holes.
-I am also interested in establishing empirically testable relationships between cosmological observables and fundamental principles such as locality, unitarity, and causality.
+I am currently focused on understanding the symmetries of genuine non-linear perturbations in the simplest models of cosmic inflation and exploring how these connect to observables in the cosmic microwave background (CMB) radiation, the galaxy distribution in the large-scale structure (LSS) of the universe, and the stochastic gravitational wave background (SGWB), as well as their potential impact on the production of primordial black holes.
+I am also working on how fundamental principles such as locality, unitarity, and causality can theoretically constrain our current models of cosmological perturbations, allowing us to compare them with cosmological data.

 ----------------------------------------
 ### Publications